-In accordance with our desire to support the education and development of young talent, we regularly conduct a number of actions in schools.
+While striving to support the education and development of young talent, 3DS OUTSCALE regularly conducts a number of actions in schools.
 The visits of 3DS OUTSCALE employees to schools are a means of presenting career opportunities in the digital industry.
-Our awareness program destined to young women aims to inform on digital careers and thus promote employment diversity.
-In addition, our collaborative projects intend on offering students a qualitative practical framework for them to conduct research work.
-This is the case for the collaborative project between 3DS OUTSCALE and the ISEP engineering school, led by Arthur Vervaet, who unveils his engaging research work subject and the benefits shared by the industry and the higher education institution.
+OUTSCALE for Women program destined to young women aims to inform on digital careers and thus promote employment diversity.
+In addition, numerous collaborative projects intend on offering students a qualitative practical framework for them to conduct research work.
+This is the case for this collaborative project between 3DS OUTSCALE and the ISEP engineering school that I am going to unveil in this article along with the benefits it brings to both the industry and the higher education institution.

 Historically, a logbook refers to a set of registers used by ship crews to chronologically record a variety of events, such as a change of course or the loading of goods.
 These registers were then used by inspectors to trace operations in search of potential frauds or errors.